An

 my

-Uncle Reg at their shop in downtown Bournemouth on Saturdays
+Uncle Reg at their shop in downtown Bournemouth on Saturday mornings

 I had a job for a short while at the local newspaper shop, delivering daily papers to a couple dozen houses;